Berkeley-CS61B/website-sp24/labs/lab01/index.md

-   the instructions [Set up the project JDK](https://www.jetbrains.com/help/idea/sdk.html#set-up-jdk) to download your JDK version. **Choose a version that is 17 or greater!** Depending on which version you choose, make sure that it is compatible with the language level (e.g. if you choose SDK 18, choose your language leve to be 18).
+   the instructions [Set up the project JDK](https://www.jetbrains.com/help/idea/sdk.html#set-up-jdk) to download your JDK version. **Choose a version that is 17 or greater!** Depending on which version you choose, make sure that it is compatible with the language level (e.g. if you choose SDK 18, choose your language level to be 18).

 ### Setting Up Assignments